aws-samples/reinvent2018-dev303-code/docs/lab3.md

 - [AWS X-Ray Python SDK](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-python.html) / [SDK on Github](https://github.com/aws/aws-xray-sdk-python)
 - [AWS X-Ray Node.js SDK](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-nodejs.html) / [SDK on Github](https://github.com/aws/aws-xray-sdk-node)

 After you add the required instrumentation code **re-build** the Docker image and **push** it up into the **container registry** of your choice.

+See [Container Repos](container-repos.md) for guideance on how to create your own container repositories to host the updated container images.

-Afterward update the Kubernetes deployment of the service to use the newly built container image from your registry.
+Afterward update the Kubernetes deployment specification of the service to use the newly built container image from your registry.

 ```bash
 # Update catalogservice deployment
 kubectl set image deployment/catalogservice catalogservice=<yourregistry>/catalogservice:<your tag> -n microservices-aws
 ```

-Repeat the steps for all 6 services to achieve complete observability across all services.
+Repeat the steps for all 6 services to achieve complete **observability** across all services.

 Run